laila12399/lailascoaching/content/how-to-react-to-bullies-at-school.md

 author: "Laila"
 ---

-**School bullying is unique in how common a phenomena it is, while simultaneously being astonishingly misunderstood.**
+**School bullying is unique in how common it is, while being grossly misunderstood.**

 Popular advice on school bullying is inappropriate for real situations and is sometimes even counterproductive.